“Art is the proper task of life“ — Friedrich Nietzsche

 Successful organizations have mission statements to clarify their aims.
 Personal mission statements can have the same effect on the individual level.
 Actions taken every day can be framed with positive intentions based on a bigger purpose for your life.

-Several years ago, I was privileged to work with a yoga teacher who encouraged each participant to set an intention for practise before each yoga class.
+Several years ago, I was privileged to work with a yoga teacher who encouraged each participant to set an intention for practice before each yoga class.
 I’ve incorporated the technique of setting an intention when overwhelmed with mundane tasks or when over-committed.

 Practising Generosity and Kindness